nymtech/docs/content/build-peapps/_index.md

 * they send encrypted surb-acks for potentially offline recipients, to ensure reliable message delivery
 * they offer a stable addressing location for a peap, although the IP may change frequently

 ### Nym addresses

-When the peap starts, it generates and stores its own public/private keypair locally, and automatically connects to the Nym network and finds out what Nym infrastructure exists.
+When the peap is initialized, it generates and stores its own public/private keypair locally.
+When the peap starts, it automatically connects to the Nym network and finds out what Nym infrastructure exists.
 It then chooses and connects to a Nym gateway node via websocket.

 All Peaps in the Nym network therefore have an address, in the format `user-public-key@gateway-public-key`.